juy/Providers/README.md

 > Laravel package to load providers and aliases use a config file.

-We usually use a providers file for load local providers, vendor providers, aliases, etc. to try keep clean `config/app.php` file.
+We usually use a providers file for load local providers, package providers, aliases, etc. to try keep clean `config/app.php` file.
 We have developed this idea and make a package for this.

 ----------